httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Serializing Parameters {#ser-params}

-Given an ordered dictionary as input_parameters (each member having a param-name and a param-value), return an ASCII string suitable for use in a textual HTTP header value.
+Given an ordered dictionary as input_parameters (each member having a param-name and a param-value), return an ASCII string suitable for use in a HTTP header value.

 0. Let output be an empty string.
 1. For each parameter-name with a value of param-value in input_parameters: